-In grades 7-12, after the third dress code offense in a quarter, a lunch detention will be given.
+In 7th-12th grade, after the third dress code offense in a quarter, a lunch detention will be given.

 UNIFORM OPTIONS FOR GIRLS

 Girls' uniform items can be purchased from French Toast, School Belles, or Lands' End.
 7th-12th grade chapel blouses must be purchased from School Belles